ycpcs/fys100-fall2015/project/project02.md

 For the reflection:

-* Introduction: up to X points
+* Introduction: up to 6 points
-* Discussion of creative process: up to X points
+* Discussion of creative process: up to 12 points
-* Discussion of structure and organization: up to X points
+* Discussion of structure and organization: up to 12 points
-* Discussion of ways in which the composition succeeded: up to X points
+* Discussion of ways in which the composition succeeded: up to 12 points
-* Discussion of ways in which the composition could be improved: up to X points
+* Discussion of ways in which the composition could be improved: up to 12 points
-* Conclusions: up to X points
+* Conclusions: up to 6 points

 To earn a higher grade for the reflection, you should express yourself clearly and concisely, and your writing should offer some deep insights into the creative process.